MeganRoberts-dev/march-24-hackathon/README.md

 ** Banner **

-# Sadness Not Found 😊 by 404 Sadness Not Found
+# UTime 😊 by 404 Sadness Not Found
 ## ***"A digital Oasis"*** vs "Where smiles meet screens" // thoughts Megan??

 ## Intro

-To celebrate World Happiness Day, The Sadness Not Found app brings an opportunity for users to find their own on-screen happy place.
+To celebrate World Happiness Day, The UTime app brings an opportunity for users to find their own on-screen happy place.
 A user can find a moment of calm by personalizing a visual and musical escape.
 Alternatively, they can re-energize their productivity by playing one of our happy games.
 Or, if it's out loud laughter they are looking for, a user can browse a hilarious selection of memes and then share that joy with their friends by email.

 ------